andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+09/17/18 | `cw15` | *Liang*, section 3.3 (p.
+67 - 72); 8.1, 8.2 (p.
+242 - 253).
+In this class we started learning about advanced string processing techniques.
+Sample code from our classwork today is included in this directory.
 09/14/18 | `cw14` | In this class we mapped-out the flow chart for completing `pa03`.
 A .pdf copy of the flowchart is now available in `~/repo201/programming/pa03`.
 This directory (`cw14`) is just a placeholder.
 09/12/18 | `cw13` | In this class we continued work on the password cracking program.
 The files for that project are in `cw12`.
 This directory (`cw13`) is just a placeholder.
 09/11/18 | `cw12` | In this class we continued work on the histogram generator for the *Gettysburg Address*, and introduced `pa03` (Password Stretching).
 We also introduced the concepts of salting, hashing and stretching.
 My hashing slides are included in this folder, along with the template for the password cracker and the file of hashes.